Person sitting at a tidy, well-lit desk with study materials laid out, ready to start a focused study session

 2. Use the Feynman Technique

-The Feynman Technique requires you to explain a concept in simple language, as if teaching it to someone who has no prior knowledge of it.
+The Feynman Technique — named after physicist Richard Feynman, who was known for explaining complex ideas in plain language — requires you to explain a concept as if teaching it to someone who has no prior knowledge of it.
 When you hit a part you cannot explain simply, you have found a gap in your understanding.
 This is far more diagnostic than re-reading and is genuinely engaging for ADHD brains because it turns studying into a problem-solving activity.

 3. Work in short, structured blocks